rb1970/UrbanFiresData/README.md

 The main goal is to present the source code (.Rmd files) behind the study.

 It contains two .Rmd files:
-(1) \texttt{Raw2Final.Rmd}, which includes the code from reading raw data till writing the final dataset, passing through data transforming, data cleaning and structural validation actions, and
+(1) Raw2Final.Rmd - which includes the code from reading raw data till writing the final dataset, passing through data transforming, data cleaning and structural validation actions, and
-(2) \texttt{CValidation.Rmd}, containing the code related to content validation procedures, which follow the actions taken on the former Rmd file.
+(2) CValidation.Rmd - containing the code related to content validation procedures, which follow the actions taken on the former Rmd file.

 The work was funded by Portuguese national funds through the FCT - Fundação para a Ciência e a Tecnologia, I.P.,